KarimZidan007/Andriod-Automotive/Embedded_Linux_Tasks/6-Adding_CustomizedApp_ToBuildroot/README.md

 ```

-## if your already built an image you could choose your package from menuconfig then run this command
+## if you are already built an image you could choose your package from menuconfig then run this command

 ```sh